Minnesota vs. Maryland NCAA Football Odds, Plays and Insights | October 23, 2021

 Maryland Stats and Trends

-- Maryland has played six games, with three wins against the spread.
+- Maryland has three wins against the spread in six games this year.

-- This year, the Terrapins are winless against the spread when entering a game as an underdog of 5 points or more.
+- The Terrapins have been underdogs by 5 points or more one time this season and have not covered the spread once.

-- Maryland's games this season have hit the over on three of six set point totals (50%).
+- Maryland's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

-- When Maryland puts up more than 20.2 points, it is 3-0 against the spread and 3-0 overall.
+- Maryland is 3-0 against the spread and 3-0 overall in games when it puts up more than 20.2 points.

-- Maryland is 3-2 against the spread and 4-1 overall when the team totals more than 319.3 yards.
+- When Maryland churns out over 319.3 yards, the team is 3-2 against the spread and 4-1 overall.

-- This year the Terrapins have turned the ball over 12 times, three more than the Golden Gophers' takeaways (9).
+- This season the Terrapins have turned the ball over 12 times, three more than the Golden Gophers' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.